ARTbio/startbio/docs/scRNAseq_basics/intro_markers.md

 - `cluster` : cluster considered
 - `gene` : name of the gene

+!!! bug "Warning"
-> Be careful not to take into account the names of the lines in this dataframe
-> for reference.
-Indeed, it is quite frequent that a gene is defined as a
-> marker for several clusters which will duplicate the line names and thus
-> add suffixes in the rows.
-We would be back to the same problem as if we
-> were using gene names in `Read10X`.
+    Be careful not to take into account the names of the lines in this dataframe for reference.
+Indeed, it is quite frequent that a gene is defined as a marker for several clusters which will duplicate the line names and thus add suffixes in the rows.
+We would be back to the same problem as if we were using gene names in `Read10X`.

 Here we have changed some parameters to not filter any gene which will be very useful for the enrichment analysis (GSEA) which is based on an ordered